How To Play Craps Tutorial

-Craps is a dice table game that is highly popular in land-based casinos.
+Craps is a table game played with dice that is highly popular in land-based casinos.
 Although it can be played at online casinos, it is more fun and exciting at land-based casinos.
 Whenever you enter a land-based casino, you will find a table that has players around it screaming and yelling numbers — this is the Craps table.
 There are two types of Craps.
-One is casino craps, which can be found at casinos.
-In this game, players at the Craps table are all betting against the house or the casino, which is why it is entitled Casino Craps.
-The second kind is called Street Craps, which is where players play against each other — it used to be played in the streets and is why it is called Street Craps.
+One is casino craps.
+In this game, players at the Craps table are all betting against the house or the casino, which is why it is called Casino Craps.
+The second kind is called Street Craps, which is where players play against each other — it used to be played in the streets, hence the name.

 Craps is a game of pure luck as it all depends on the dice and the numbers that are rolled.
 In this game, players will place wagers on the outcome of the two thrown dice.
-A a player will throw the dice and he is referred to as the shooter.
-After the dice are rolled, players will be paid according to the outcome.
+A player who throws the dice is referred to as the shooter.
+After the dice have been rolled, players will be paid according to the outcome.
 Some wagers need more than one roll, while other wagers can be settled after one roll.
-In this tutorial, we are going to discuss the payouts and the different wagers that can be placed at the Craps table as well as the rules players will have to follow while being at the table, among other important topics.
+In this tutorial, we are going to discuss the payouts and the different wagers that can be placed at the Craps table as well as the rules players will have to follow while playing at the table.

 Evidence suggests Craps may have originated and evolved during the ancient Roman Empire.
-Roman soldiers used to carve the knuckles of pigs into cubes and would play with them by tossing them over their shields as a game while in camp.
-The term “To Roll the Bones” originated from here.
+While in camp Roman soldiers used to carve the knuckles of pigs into cubes and would toss them over their shield.
+The term “To Roll the Bones” originated from this game.
 Other theories claim Craps originated in the Middle Ages with the people in the Arabian deserts as they used to play a game that was quite similar to Craps called Hazard or Azzahr.

 In 1755, the French lost their colony and the people of Acadia relocated to Louisiana.
-They brought the French game Crabes to Louisiana, but the game was called Creps or Crebs.
-By the year 1842, the terms Craps started to be the dominant term and is still the name that is prevalent to this day.
+They brought the French game Crabes to Louisiana, but the game had changed to Creps or Crebs.
+By the year 1842, Craps started to be the dominant term and is still the name that is prevalent to this day.

-During the World War II, the Street version of the game was very popular and was played by the soldiers who used their blankets as the gaming surface.
-There was no wall to stop the dice from rolling out so they used blanket rolls to prevent the dice from falling.
+During World War II, the Street version of the game became very popular and was played by the soldiers who used their blankets as the gaming surface.
+There was no wall to stop the dice from rolling out so they used blanket rolls to prevent it.

-It is also important to note that the Craps version in modern America was brought by Bernard Xavier Philippe, who was a politician and a gambler.
+It is also important to note that the Craps version in modern America was brought by in Bernard Xavier Philippe, who was not only a politician but a gambler too.
 His version of Craps had a flaw that allowed players to exploit the game by taking advantage of the wagering system or by using fixed dice.
 This problem was fixed by John H Winn who introduced a new wagering option: “Do Not Pass”.
-This wagering option is used to this day in any casino that offers craps to its players around the world.
+This wagering option is used to this day at any casino that offers craps to its players around the world.

 How to Play Craps

 As mentioned before, there are two types of Craps, we are going to discuss the gaming procedure of the most commonly played Craps version, Casino or Bank Craps.
-This version is the kind of Craps that is played at casinos, this is why in this game, players will place wagers against the casino.
+This version is played at casinos, this is why in this game, players will place wagers against the casino.
 The payoffs of the game may differ from one casino to the next.

 In this game, players will take turns in rolling the dice.
-The player who is throwing the dice is called “The Shooter”.
+As previously mentioned the player throwing the dice is called “The Shooter”.
 Before the shooter throws the dice, players will place their chips on the bets they want.
-They will find the different bets on a piece of cloth that is usually green; this piece of cloth has the different available bets printed.
-So players can easily place their chips on the bets they want to wager on.
-Players can go ahead and place their chips but there are some wagers that require players to ask the croupiers before putting them.
+They will find the different bets on a piece of green cloth; this piece of cloth has different available bets printed on it.
+Players can therefore easily place their chips on the bets they want to wager on.
+Players can usually go ahead and place their chips but there are some wagers that require players to ask the croupiers before putting them.

-In order for a Craps player to be the shooter and get the chance to throw the dice, he has to be active at the table by placing bets on either the Pass line or the Do Not Pass line wagers at the table.
+In order for a Craps player to get the chance to throw the dice as the shooter, he has to be active at the table by placing bets on either the Pass line or the Do Not Pass line wagers.
 These bets are also sometimes referred to as Right & Wrong or Win and Don’t Win bets.

-There are numerous bet types that can be placed at the Craps table; we are going to discuss the most common one, the Line Wager.
-This type contains two bets; they are called the Pass Line and the Don’t Pass line wagers.
-The first one is a bet that the person shooting the dice will win.
+There are numerous bet types that can be placed at the Craps table; we are going to discuss the most common one below, the Line Wager.
+The line wager contains two bets; they are called the Pass Line and the Do Not Pass line wagers.
+The first one is a bet that the shooter could win.

-If the first roll which is also referred to as the come out dice roll comes out with a 7 or an eleven, then the dice shooter will win.
-If the dice is equal 2, three or 12, the shooter will lose.
-One the other hand, if the dice comes out with any other outcome than the ones mentioned, this value will be called “Point”.
+If the first roll which is also referred to as the come out dice roll lands on either a 7 or an eleven, then the dice shooter will win.
+If the dice is equal to 2, three, or 12, then shooter will lose.
+On the other hand, if the dice has any other outcome than the ones mentioned, this value will be called “Point”.
 In this case, the shooter will have to throw the dice again.

-If he succeeds in rolling the same value of the point before rolling a 7, he will win but if he rolls a 7 before he rolls the Point value, he will lose.
+If he succeeds in rolling the point value before rolling a 7, he will win but if he rolls a 7 before he rolls the Point value, he will lose.
 The other bet is called the Do Not Pass wager, it is the exact opposite.
 Both bets pay 1:1.

 The rules at the Craps table include the wagers and the payouts.
-Apart from these basic rules, there are other unwritten rules that casinos implement at the Craps table.
-If you are a new player, after knowing the basic payouts, rules and gaming procedure, you should get to know these etiquette rules because you will be expected to abide by them at any casino.
+Apart from these basic rules, there are also some other unwritten rules that casinos implement at the Craps table.
+If you are a new player, after getting to know the basic payouts, rules and gaming procedure, you should also get to know these etiquette rules because you will be expected to abide by them at any casino.

 Some of these rules are concerned with the security of each casino, including the following:

-1. You are not permitted to handle the dice with your two hands.
+1. You are not permitted to handle the dice with both your hands.
 This includes shaking the dice in your hands before you throw them.
-Players are also expected to keep their hands within the surface of the craps table while they are handling the given dice.
+Players are also expected to keep their hands on the surface of the craps table while they are handling the dice.

-2. The players who are throwing the dice are required to throw the dice and to make them hit the other side of the table.
+2. The shooter is required to throw the dice so they hit the other side of the table.
 Rolls that do not reach the other wall of the Craps table are called Mellenberg Rolls.
 Some casinos allow these rolls if they get past half the distance to the other wall.
-Any dice rolls that do not hit the other wall or even get past half the distance will have to be repeated because these short rolls can be controlled to an extent.
+Any dice rolls that do not get past half the distance will have to be repeated because these short rolls can be controlled to somw extent.

-3. Players should toss the dice and throw them on the table.
-They should not slide them.
+3. Players should toss the dice on the table.
+Not slide them.

-4. If the thrown dice hit other players or the hand of the dealer and gets back to the table, they can be counted providing the players did not interfere with the rolled dice.
-Some casinos might take the easy way out and deem these no rolls and lets the player throw them again.
+4. If the thrown dice by some chance hits other players or the hand of the dealer and still lands on the table, it can be counted provided that the players have not interfered with the rolled dice.
+Some casinos may deem these as no rolls and request the player re-roll the dice.

 5. At some casinos, players will be able to call bets.
-Calling bets means they can place bets if they are waiting for their chips — they will call the bet and place it when they get the chips.
+Calling bets means they can start placing bets while they are waiting for their chips — they will call the bet and place it when they get the chips.
 Casinos that don’t allow such bets will have the words “No Call Bets” printed on the table of the game.

-6. Casinos have the right to ask Craps players to leave the table at any given time without having to give any specific reasons.
+6. Casinos have the right to ask Craps players to leave the table at any given time without having to give any specific reason.

-8. Whenever players are offered the dice to shoot, they can give it to any other players at the table.
+8. Whenever players are offered to be the shooter, they are allowed to hand it to any other players at the table.

-9. When players place service bets, which are bets that the dealers place for them, they should tip them.
+9. When players place service bets, which are bets that the dealers place on their behalf, they should tip them.

 Understanding and knowing the odds of the dice to get a certain outcome is the essence of Craps.
 If you are going to place real money wagers at a Craps table, it is essential for you to remember these odds.
 First of all, you will have a slight disadvantage when you place the Pass Line wager: the odds of winning are 970 out of 1980 times.
 In other words, the edge of the house for this wager equals 1.414 percent.

-Below are illustrate the different bets that can be found at casinos, as well as their odds and the house advantage of each wager:
+You can find the different bets that can be found at casinos, as well as their odds and the house advantage of each wager illustrated below: